mediamonks/muban/docs/components.md

 }
 ```

+### Data attributes
 Component data attributes are available in a component and can be accessed using data object on the component.
 The data attributes are stored as camelCased keys in the data object, without the data- prefix.
 So
 attribute `data-slide-interval` can be referenced within a component using `this.data.slideInterval`.

 The component data object values are stored as strings.
 Validating and parsing this data is up to the component author.

 An example of using a data attribute